Trams in Asia

 Trams in Asia were well established at the start of the 20th century, but started to decline in use in the 1930s.
 By the 1960s, the majority of systems had been closed down.
 Extensive legacy tramways still exist in Japan.
 Recently, more modern systems have been built in China.

 Cambodia

 In Cambodia, tram networks once ran in Siem Reap and Battambang.
 Trams in Cambodia were known as "bamboo train" and using Werkspoor and Beijnes tram fleets.

-China
+Mainland China

 Several cities in China had tram systems during the 20th century.
 However, by the end of the century, only Dalian and Changchun continued to operate.